-This National Institute on Drug Abuse training program supports 4 pre-doctoral and 4 post-doctoral trainees with a faculty of 28 drawn from 7 academic and research units of the University of Kentucky.
+This National Institute on Drug Abuse training program supports four predoctoral and four postdoctoral trainees with a faculty of 28 drawn from seven academic and research units of the University of Kentucky.
 The program offers opportunities for bio-behavioral research in facilities such as the:

 1) Center on Drug and Alcohol Research

 2) Center for Drug and Alcohol Research Translation

 The program is designed to prepare trainees to assume research responsibilities in academic, and other scientific organizations concerned with bio-behavioral aspects of drug abuse.
 Postdoctoral fellows will either have a doctorate in a behavioral science discipline and will be preparing for a research role in the drug abuse field, or they will be health professionals who are seeking a behavioral science research orientation in drug abuse.

 Predoctoral trainees will concentrate in behavioral aspects of drug abuse as part of a doctoral program in a behavioral science discipline (e.g., psychology, sociology).
 Basic elements of the program include:

 (1) training in the basic building blocks of research (e.g., experimental design, data analysis) and independent research competence